MattBunch/Digital-Rain-Project/README.md

 Updated `generateYSouth()` and `generateYNorth()` functions within .

 Tried implementing css coloring of the disco check but it would break on multiple browsers.
 I'm pretty sure my select checkboxes might break on other browsers, will need to check.
 Changed the styling of the canvas from inline to the stylesheet to make my main html page a little cleaner.
 Fixed some spelling mistake and general readability of this readme file.
+In future projects, I will try to make the early devlogs more legible to other readers.

 Added `menuOnLoad()` function to be run on start of page.
-Managed to save the value within `selectFunction()` to the browser's local storage so that the coloring loads properly upon load.
+Managed to save the value within `selectFunction()` to the browser's local storage so that the coloring loads properly.

+Added `buttonDiscoChecked()` to the button mouseover functionality for changing the button's border color and button's background color upon mouse over.

 ### Possible extensions in further versions: